nabijaczleweli/platformake/README.md

 2. [simpleopt](https://github.com/brofield/simpleopt) for file globbing

 ## [License](LICENSE)
-A.k.a. do anything with it, but tell people I made it and don't hold me liable for anything.
+MIT - a.k.a. do anything with it, but tell people I made it and don't hold me liable for anything.

 <sub>multiplatforming<sup>1</sup> - the act of making something multiplatform</sub>